kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 an eye on the latest developments in the ecosystem to learn from users how they intend to use MCP servers and clients in their applications.

-As the tools around Graph RAG, LLMs and AI agents continue to evolve, we'd love to work with our user community to develop more useful and productive ways to work with these systems.
+We'd love to work with our user community to develop more useful and productive ways to work with these systems.
 Please try out our MCP server, share your thoughts with on [Discord](https://kuzudb.com/chat), and check out our [GitHub](https://github.com/kuzudb/kuzu).
 Till next time!